MC42/hi-im.kim/writing/pmmm/sous-chef.md

 Mami and Kyoko looked on in relief as Homura hummed quietly to herself.

-"Happy birthday to you..., happy birthday to you...
+"Happy birthday to you... happy birthday to you...
 Happy Birthday, dear Madoka, happy birthday to you...."

 *I miss you.*